IndigoOnlineProduction/Events-page-update/events-update-guide.md

 ### Find a similar event within the content block and copy in the information:
 ![Image of Events HTML block](https://static.indigoimages.ca/assetsexternal/events-html.jpg)

-### If the event features multiple authors/book covers/dates, simply copy the necessary sections and paste in the relevant information
+### If the event features multiple authors/book covers/dates, simply copy the relevant sections/elements and paste in the necessary information

 ### If the Event Info includes a list i.e.
 ```